TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

 Using HTTPS protocols, the system successfully transmits parsed data to the central database/server, facilitating aggregation, visualization, and historical logging.
 - Human Interaction:
 Through terminal access (either direct or remote), developers and administrators can perform system checks, update software, or review logs.

-(might take out)The Central Computer, built on a Raspberry Pi 5, is demonstrably fit for its intended role in the drone detection system.
-It meets every specified constraint—technical, logistical, and regulatory—while delivering reliable, scalable, and cost-effective functionality.
-The design not only supports current system requirements but also provides a solid foundation for future enhancements.

 ## References
 [1] Raspberry Pi Ltd., “Raspberry Pi 5,” Raspberry Pi, [Online].
 Available: https://www.raspberrypi.com/products/raspberry-pi-5/.
 [Accessed: Apr.
 7, 2025]. <br>